chee/mojimosi/README.md

 - Mihai Potra whose MIT licensed find-color script is included here with some features removed to make it work for me
 - everyone who made any of the dependencies
 - the people i love and the people who love me and most especially the intersect

+## story

+the first thing i did was i extracted the TTF (true type) font files from the TTC collection at `/System/Library/Fonts/Apple Color Emoji.ttc` using the `getfonts` script that's subtree'd in here, but was written by @DavidBarts (who posted about it on reddit and then everyone told them they were bad). then i extracted the emoji from the ttfs using the `extract-emoji` script here, that was by @InboxAppCo (or by @devangovett according to the package.json). then i created a plain text file that i've called [`database`](./database) to annoy rich hickey, which contains one-per-line of: `emoji red green blue alpha`, of the average colour of the image reported by the [`image-average-color`](https://npmjs.org/image-average-color) npm package. then, the picture that's given on the command line is sliced up into a grid the size of the [tilesize] provided on the command line (defaults to 32), then the average colour of each slice is matched as closely as it can be (by Mihai's find-color script) to one of the emoji average colours, then the emoji are printed out in that same grid.